Oil Company chemists invent new plastic, but transition from lab to market proves difficult. Enter Wham-O.

 Today, because young people often fail to realize plastics are made from petroleum, many community oil and gas museums include these iconic toys in “petroleum products” exhibits.

-“Described by those who knew him as a modest man who did not care to dwell on his many scientific achievements and accolades, Hogan’s name is found on more than 50 patents,” noted the Bartlesville Examiner-Enterprise.
+When Hogan died at age 92 on February 19, 2012, the Bartlesville Examiner-Enterprise reported he was “described by those who knew him as a modest man who did not care to dwell on his many scientific achievements and accolades, Hogan’s name is found on more than 50 patents.”

-In 1998, the American Chemical Society gave Robert Banks (posthumously) and Hogan a “Heroes of Chemistry” award for the use of petrochemicals in the automotive industries.
+In 1998, the American Chemical Society gave Banks (posthumously) and Hogan a “Heroes of Chemistry” award for the use of petrochemicals in the automotive industries.
+Their discovery of polypropylene and high-density polyethylene was designated a National Historic Chemical Landmark in 1999.